ItsVeryWindy/up-dock/README.md

 --help/-h        Display help information
 --search/-s*     Search query to get repositories --template/-i    A template to apply
---token/-t       GitHub token to access the repository (can come from standard in) --version/-v     Display what the version is
+--token/-t       GitHub token to access the repository --version/-v     Display what the version is

+Prefixing the argument with an @ (eg. -@a, --@argument) will signify that value should come from a line in standard input.
+Multiple arguments may be specified this way and will be processed in the order that they appear.
 ```

 ## Running inside a container